GyorgyFerenc/Minecraft-Random-Events/documentation/Basics.md

     int scoreCounter = 0; // camelCase member variable

-    private void increaseScore() { // camelCase member function this.scoreCounter++;
+    private void increaseScore() { // camelCase member functionCodeingfects
-    }
-}
 ```

-Use specifications for functions if (at least one):

-- The name does not explain himself well enough
-- It has side effects
 - It throws error
 - etc.

 If you can name a code segment it is a function.

+## Documentation

+There are two "main" folders for the documentation:

+- UML
+- Markdown

+The UML folder holds the diagrams of the class hierarchy, as well as some sequence diagrams, which simulate the flow of the information.

+The Markdown folder is for the written documentation using the markdown syntax.

+The structure of that is the following.
+The entry is the [Documentation](Documentation.md) file.
+Here are the basic stuffs about the project, the structure of the source files, a list of modules, etc.

+Every module will have it's separate file for their own documentation respecting the source's structure.